CCC Logo

 NSF Publications

-Kim, J. and J. Bentsman, "Robust Adaptive Control of Parabolic and Hyperbolic Varying Systems and its Multiresolution Finite-Dimensionalization," IEEE Transactions on Automatic Control (submitted),2006.
+Kim, J. and J. Bentsman, "Robust Adaptive Control of Parabolic and Hyperbolic Systems with Spatially-varying Parameters," 44th IEEE Conference on Decision and Control, (Seville, Spain, Dec.
+13-15, 2005), 2005, 1503-1508.

 Kim, J. and J. Bentsman, "Multiresolution Finite-Dimensionalization of Parameter Update Laws in Adaptive Control of Distributed Parameter Systems," 45th IEEE Conference on Decision and Control, (San Diego, CA, Dec.
 13-15, 2006), 2006, 2801-2806.